LilithTundrus/e621-API-Docs/docs/Forum.md

 ### Search

-Search forum posts by a given `query`
+Search forum posts for matches to a given `query`

 Base URL is `https://e621.net/forum/search.json`

 #### Parameters

 - **query** - String query to match forum posts against and return.
-Using the prefix `user:` allows for searching for forum posts created by a given user.
+Using the prefix `user:` allows for searching for forum posts created by a given user
 - **page** - The page number to return